Chicken Stock Vs Broth: Shocking Differences That Affect Your Health

 While many people interchange the names, there are some significant differences between stock and broth.

-Technically, you can make soups and gravies using either stock or broth.
+Technically, you can use either stock or broth for soup and gravies.
 However, most professional chefs make sauces and soups using stock and they use broth to make gravy.

 Closing Thoughts on broth versus stock